BrodaNoel/duix/README.md

 class Login extends Component {
   handleLogin = (email, password) => {
-    // Here we are NOT gonna change the `user` value. loginWithCredentials(email, password);
+    // The `Login` component is not gonna change the `user` object.
+Instead, the `loginWithCredentials` is gonna do it. loginWithCredentials(email, password);
   };